M-43 (Michigan highway): Route description

 M-43 begins at an intersection with BL I-196 in South Haven.
 Known locally as Bailey Avenue, the road heads out of the city to the southwest, intersecting County Road A-2 before running over Interstate 196 (I-196).
 From there, the road continues to the southeast near the airport through the rural areas of Van Buren County.
 The road runs through mixed woodland and fields before passing through Bangor.
 After Bangor, the route heads due east past Glendale and then intersects M-40 north of Paw Paw.

 After the junction with M-40, the highway then enters Kalamazoo County and has an interchange with US Highway 131 (US 131).
 At that interchange, M-43 turns northward running concurrently along the freeway.
 US 131/M-43 intersects the northern end of Business US 131 (Bus.
 US 131) at a partial interchange; southbound freeway traffic can exit to the business route, and traffic from Bus.
 US 131 can only enter northbound US 131/M-43.
 Further north, the freeway enters Allegan County, and at Plainwell, M-43 departs US 131 to follow M-89 southeasterly.
 The two highways briefly cross through Barry County before crossing back into Kalamazoo County.
 M-43 and M-89 separate about a mile (1.6 km) north of Richland.
 M-89 continues southward into town, and M-43 turns northward.

 After the concurrency ends, M-43 turns east and then back north to run between Little Long and Gull lakes.
 It is at this point where M-43 begins its northward trek.
 The road continues on a general north-northeast track through rural areas and beside several lakes in Barry County before meeting M-179 and M-37.
 M-43 merges with the latter highway and together they run into Hastings.
-Downtown, M-37 leaves town to the south, while M-43 heads north before curving around the east, passing through farmfields approaching the community of Woodland.
+Downtown, M-37 leaves town to the south, while M-43 heads north before curving around the east, passing through farm fields approaching the community of Woodland.
 After leaving town, the road meets M-66, and together they head north to a junction with M-50.